bertofurth/Seagate-Central-Utils/README.md

 #### Optional - Remove multi-language files
-If you are happy to keep all command outputs in English, then you can delete the files provide support for other languages.
+If you are happy to keep all command outputs in English, then you can delete the files that provide support for other languages.

     rm -rf cross/usr/local/share/locale